For your free copy of

 A blue gemstone fits in the center.

-Very plain and very elegant, just a few more gemstones on the bottom corner of the card.
+I added just a few more gemstones on the bottom corner of the card for the finishing touch.

 Magic!